Uthappa13/PathPlanning_WarehouseRobot/README.md

-## Robot Path Planning using Informed RRT* Algorithm and Simulation using Gazebo
+## Optimized Path Planning for Warehouse Robots Using Informed RRT* and ROS2

 ## Project Overview